learn-academy-2023-alpha/week-7-assessment/interview-questions.md

-5. Consider the Rails routes below.
-Describe the responsibility of each route.
+4. Consider the Rails routes below.
+What is the name of the controller method that would be called by each route?
+What action would each of the controller methods perform?

 method="GET"    /users